aspose-words/Aspose.Words-API-References/english/net/aspose.words/filecorruptedexception/_index.md

 ---
 title: Class FileCorruptedException
 second_title: Aspose.Words for .NET API Reference
-description: Thrown during document load when the document appears to be corrupted and impossible to load.
+description: Thrown during document load when the document appears to be corrupted and impossible to load in C#
 type: docs
 weight: 2640
 url: /net/aspose.words/filecorruptedexception/